 The new platform for employees and store managers has been made available in the form of a simple, user-friendly portal – LPP Quick Peek.
 Users use LPP Quick Peek via a web browser or any mobile device, gaining access to a wide range of self-service functions.

 As regards components, the HR platform is built around SuccessFactors Employee Central, a solution available in a cloud model (SaaS – Software as a Service).
 All information entered by users is saved on-line, enabling payroll calculation in the SAP HR system, which has been integrated by SNP specialists with SuccessFactors and SAP HR add-ons (SNP E-Tax Returns, SNP BHP).

-The SuccessFactors Employee Central platform has been enriched with proprietary SNP solutions built at the request of LPP in accordance with best practices using SAP Cloud Platform (SNP E-Time, SNP E-Requests).
+The SuccessFactors Employee Central platform has been enriched with in-house developed SNP solutions built at the request of LPP in accordance with best practices using SAP Cloud Platform (SNP E-Time, SNP E-Requests).

 Dynamic development of mobile systems